Estimated time: 15 min

 Aspects excluded in the policy

-- Information lifetime: where is specified for how long the organization will retain certain types of information and what kind of processing will need to be done before deletion.
+- Information lifetime: where it is specified for how long the organization will retain certain types of information and what kind of processing will need to be done before deletion.

 - Disposition of the information: how the information should be eliminated, according to its type of sensitivity, with the intention of avoiding reconstruction of this information or tracking of data.